LORD-KAY/Imagery/README.md

-# README #

-This README would normally document whatever steps are necessary to get your application up and running.

 ### What is this repository for? ###
-This repository is to house Imagery - A simple image plugin that enable users to pick an image just like picking a color out of a color toolbox
+Imagery - A simple jQuery image picker plugin that enables user or a programmer to not just pick images but have an amount of options to choose from in order to manipulate it's effect.

 # VERSIONS
 - [x] Imagery v1.0.0 <br>
 - [x] Imagery v1.0.5